Olatubosun/rocksdb.docs/Creating-and-Ingesting-SST-files.md

 }
 ```

 You can learn more by checking DB::IngestExternalFile() and DB::IngestExternalFiles() in [include/rocksdb/db.h](https://github.com/facebook/rocksdb/blob/master/include/rocksdb/db.h).
-DB::IngestExternalFiles() ingests a collection of external SST files following the 'all-or-nothing' property.
-If the function returns Status::OK, then all files are ingested successfully.
-If the function returns non-OK status, then none of the files are ingested.
+DB::IngestExternalFiles() ingests a collection of external SST files for **multiple** column families following the 'all-or-nothing' property.
+If the function returns Status::OK, then all files are ingested successfully for **all** column families of interest.
+If the function returns non-OK status, then none of the files are ingested into none of the column families.

 ## What happens when you ingest a file